MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 ### Error while creating a team or channel.
 The displayName cannot contain the blocked word 'blocked' as per company policy.

-This issue occur when tenant admin created a custom blocked word list on Azure Portal.
+A user may get this eror when they try to connect a record or a view to a team channel using the **Collaborate** button in a model-driven app.
+This happens when your tenant admin creates a custom blocked word list on Azure Portal.

 To work around this issue, the telnet admin needs to remove this policy from Azure Portal.